 - 1. Cover page with the following information

 - a.
 Faculty Award category

 - b.
 Name of nominee

 - c.
 Current position of nominee

 - d.
 Number of years in current position

-- 2. One (1) letter of nomination (no longer than 2-pages, single-spaced) addressing the selection criteria
+- 2. One (1) letter of nomination (no longer than 2-pages, single-spaced) addressing the selection criteria.

-- 3. Nominee's CV or resume.
+- 3. Nominee's abbreviated CV with highlighted achievements/activities in the category for which the faculty member is being nominated.